Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 2

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 2

-The Dallas Stars ready for Game 2 of the NHL Playoffs Second Round against the Seattle Kraken at American Airlines Center on Thursday, May 4, beginning at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
-The Kraken lead 1-0 in the series.
-Oddsmakers list the Kraken as underdogs in this matchup, listing them +180 odds on the moneyline against the Stars (-210).
+The Dallas Stars take their home ice at American Airlines Center Thursday to play the Seattle Kraken for Game 2 of the NHL Playoffs Second Round, beginning at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
+The Kraken lead the series 1-0.
+The Stars are listed with -210 odds on the moneyline against the Kraken (+180).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!